-This section of the Handbook (Section 4) describes the principles and their associated practices.
-The list of principles includes the 12 Fundamental Principles (A-L) of Physical Protection of Nuclear Material and Nuclear Facilities found in INFCIRC/225/Revision 5, so that the section describes useful practices that support each of the 12 Fundamental Principles.
+This Handbook also describes a set of SeBD principles and their associated best practices.
+The list of principles includes the 12 Fundamental Principles (A-L) of Physical Protection of Nuclear Material and Nuclear Facilities found in INFCIRC/225/Revision 5, so that the Handbook describes best practices that support each of the 12 Fundamental Principles.
 The Principles identified in the Handbook describe the "what."
 The Practices, the "how," provide information such as processes, methods, or technologies to meet the set of principles.
 For each fundamental principle, the principle is described first, associated practices are then described and explained, and the discussion for each principle ends with a table of the lifecycle phases where that principle and its practices can be applied.
-Shown in Figure 5 is an example table for Fundamental Principle A.
+Shown in Figure 5 is an example table for Fundamental Principle A from INFCIRC/225/Revision 5.

-Lifecycle Phases Management Principles and Associated Practices Assumptions Scope and Planning Design Concept Design Engineering Contracting Construction License to Operate Operational Phase Decommissioning/ Dismantlement FUNDAMENTAL PRINCIPLE A: Responsibility of the State: The responsibility for the establishment, implementation and maintenance of a physical protection regime within a State rests entirely with that State.
+Management Principles and Associated Practices Lifecycle Phases Assumptions Scope and Planning Design Concept Design Engineering Contracting Construction License to Operate Operational Phase Decommissioning/ Dismantlement FUNDAMENTAL PRINCIPLE A: Responsibility of the State: The responsibility for the establishment, implementation and maintenance of a physical protection regime within a State rests entirely with that State.
 Regime in place before Scope and Planning X X X X X X X X